laurent22/joplin/CONTRIBUTING.md

 - Bug fixes have a very high chance of being accepted.

-- A pull request that is relevant to the current roadmap has a very high change of being accepted.
+- A pull request that is relevant to the current roadmap has a very high chance of being accepted.

 Building the apps is relatively easy - please [see the build instructions](https://github.com/laurent22/joplin/blob/master/BUILD.md) for more details.